 MySQL Create Database example

-The basic syntax for MySQL create Database is:
+The basic syntax to create a Database is as:

 CREATE DATABASE Database_Name